Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Introduction

-Due to the success of nonlinear embedding algorithms for a single data set, it seems natural that these algorithms can be combined into the matching framework to improve the matching performance when handling nonlinear data.
-A naive procedure is to pick one nonlinear algorithm, apply it to each data set separately, and match the embedded data sets.
-But such a naive procedure does not always guarantee a good matching performance, since many nonlinear embedding algorithms only preserve the local geometry up to some affine transformation \citep{GoldbergRitov2008}.
-And in the numerical experiments we will show that a direct matching of separate nonlinear embeddings can even deteriorate the matching performance when compared to linear embeddings.
+Due to the success of nonlinear embedding algorithms for datasets of a single modality, it is often perceived that these algorithms can be directly combined into the matching framework to improve the matching performance when one or more modalities are nonlinear.
+A na\"ive procedure is to pick one nonlinear algorithm, apply it to each modality separately, and match the embedded modalities.
+But such a simplistic procedure does not always guarantee a good matching performance, since many nonlinear embedding algorithms only preserve the local geometry up to some affine transformation \citep{GoldbergRitov2008}.
+Furthermore, using nonlinear transformations separately can even deteriorate the matching performance when compared to using simple linear transformations, as shown in our numerical simulations.

-To tackle the problem, in this paper we propose a manifold matching algorithm using shortest-path distance and joint neighborhood selection.
-By utilizing a robust distance measure that approximates the geodesic distance, and effectively combining the correspondence information into the embedding step, our proposed algorithm can significantly improve the matching quality from disparate data sources, compared to matching linear embeddings or separate nonlinear embeddings.
-Furthermore, the improvement in manifold matching motivates our follow-on work \citep{ShenEtAl2016} regarding dependency discovery by local scale, which makes use of the joint neighborhood in a different manner.
+To tackle the problem, we propose a manifold matching algorithm using shortest-path distance and joint neighborhood selection.
+By utilizing a robust distance measure that approximates the geodesic distance, and effectively combining the correspondence information into the embedding step, the proposed algorithm can significantly improve the matching quality from disparate data sources, compared to directly take linear or nonlinear embeddings for matching.
+All code and data are made publicly available \footnote{\url{https://github.com/cshen6/MMSJ}}.

-The paper is organized as follows: In Section~\ref{bg} we describe the matching task and the evaluation criteria in mathematical notations.
-The proposed nonlinear manifold matching algorithm is presented in Section~\ref{main1}, with various implementation issues discussed in Section~\ref{discuss}.
-In Section~\ref{numer} we illustrate the advantages of our algorithm via numerical simulations and real data experiments, using the simulated Swiss roll simulation and the Wikipedia document data sets with text and graph features.
-We summarize the results in Section~\ref{conclu}.
-All codes and data are available on our website \footnote{\url{http://www.cis.jhu.edu/~cshen/}}.